Artistic Caretaking

 What if someone you trust could facilitate care within a given project, relational dynamic, or process?
 What if we could have a sounding board for our doubts, and things that excite us within the creative process, or a pair of extra eyes on a workshop skeleton, or sharp listening methods?

-Artistic caretaking arises from a melange of contexts such as community organizing, reproductive labor, caretaking, dramaturgy and artistic protocol design, and facilitation of safer spaces within an expansiveness of relational modes of reciprocity.
+Context: It arises from a melange of contexts such as community organising, reproductive labor, caretaking, dramaturgy and artistic protocol design, and facilitation of safer spaces within an expansiveness of relational modes of reciprocity.
 It was born from a need to foster more accessibility and support within a certain creative process between artists, caretakers, workers, etc., informed by politics of care, disability justice, solidarity based anticapitalist relational modes, and capacity building.
 The practice lives within experiments in emotional support, professional feedback, and mutual witnessing of each other, within a space of fluid negotiation of different conditions on how to look at creative, professional, or social processes and their relational dynamics .

-Fazle Shairmohamed and I have been developing different protocols that fit into this work together through our collaboration with Lim collective throughout the last years.
 The following sections presents a few areas I look at when providing artistic caretaking for a process, project, group /collective dynamic, or a conversation exchange:

 body doubling